williantafsilva/BASH-environment-settings/README.md

 ## Register your SSH key on PDC Login Portal.

-- Open your SSH public key, select everything and copy it to the clipboard.
+1. Open your SSH public key, select everything and copy it to the clipboard.

 ```
 less ~/.ssh/id-ed25519-pdc.pub
 ```

-- Open PDC Login Portal (https://loginportal.pdc.kth.se/) in an internet browser and log in (authenticate your identity to PDC).
+2. Open PDC Login Portal (https://loginportal.pdc.kth.se/) in an internet browser and log in (authenticate your identity to PDC).

-- Select **Add new key**.
+3. Select **Add new key**.

-- Paste your SSH public key.
+4. Paste your **SSH public key**.

-- Choose a key name to identify the computer where your SSH key is located (e.g., Personal computer, My MacBook).
+5. Choose a key name to identify the computer where your SSH key is located (e.g., Personal computer, My MacBook).

-- Save.
+6. Save.

 ## Log into Dardel/PDC.

-- Open the terminal.
+1. Open the terminal.

-- Log into Dardel (change **USERNAME** for your Dardel username).
+2. Log into Dardel (change **USERNAME** for your Dardel username).

 ```
 ssh USERNAME@dardel.pdc.kth.se